Masaki-Sk/digits/index.md

 The application implements two tables "Stuff" and "User".
 Each Stuff row has the following columns: id, name, quantity, condition, and owner.
 The User table has the following columns: id, email, password (hashed using bcrypt), role.

-The Stuff and User models are defined in [prisma/schema.prisma](https://github.com/ics-software-engineering/nextjs-application-template/blob/main/prisma/schema.prisma).
+The Contact and User models are defined in [prisma/schema.prisma](https://github.com/ics-software-engineering/nextjs-application-template/blob/main/prisma/schema.prisma).

 The tables are initialized in [prisma/seed.ts](https://github.com/ics-software-engineering/nextjs-application-template/blob/main/prisma/seed.ts) using the command `npx prisma db seed`.